Ashland Global: 21st century

-Recent years

-Ashland purchased the adhesive and emulsions divisions of Air Products & Chemicals in 2008.

-Ashland announced plans to acquire Hercules Inc. on July 11, 2008, for $3.3B.
+Ashland purchased the adhesive and emulsions divisions of Air Products and Chemicals, Inc. in 2008. and announced plans to acquire Hercules, Inc. in July 2008, for $3.3 billion.
 On November 13, 2008, the transaction was completed.

 In July 2010 Ashland merged its foundry chemicals activity with Süd-Chemie of Munich, Germany, to form ASK Chemicals L.P. with headquarters in Dublin, Ohio.

-In November 2010 Ashland announced plans to sell its distribution business known as Ashland Distribution to TPG Capital for $930 Million.
+In November 2010 Ashland announced plans to sell its distribution business known as Ashland Distribution to TPG Capital for $930 million.
 The Ashland Distribution business had been a part of Ashland since 1969 when it was known as Ashland Chemical.
 With revenues of $3.4 billion, the Ashland Distribution business had approximately 2,000 employees across North America and Europe, and entered the China plastics market in 2009.
 The sale was finalized April 1, 2011, with a final sale price of US$979 million.
 The new privately held company was named Nexeo Solutions, which was subsequestly purchased by Univar in 2019 to create Univar Solutions.

-In May 2011 Ashland announced that it had bought the privately owned company International Specialty Products Inc. (ISP) for $3.2 billion.
+In May 2011 Ashland announced that it had bought the privately owned company International Specialty Products, Inc. (ISP) for $3.2 billion.
 ISP is a supplier of specialty chemicals and performance-enhancing products for consumer and industrial markets.

 In 2014, Ashland Water Technologies was sold to a private equity fund managed by Clayton, Dubilier & Rice.

-In May 2017, Ashland spun off its Valvoline business as Valvoline Inc. (NYSE:VVV), the final step of reorganizing itself as a global specialty chemicals company.
+In May 2017, Ashland spun off its Valvoline business as Valvoline, Inc. (NYSE:VVV), the final step of reorganizing itself as a global specialty chemicals company.

 In January 2019, Ashland struck a deal with activist investor Cruiser Capital Advisors, which had planned to mount a proxy fight to replace four board directors.
 Instead, the two parties reached an agreement involving a consulting role for one of Cruiser's director nominees and more input regarding future board appointees.

-In October 2019, Ashland announced Guillermo Novo would succeed William A. Wulfsohn as Chairman and CEO.
+In October 2019, Ashland announced Guillermo Novo would succeed William A. Wulfsohn as chairman and chief executive officer.